This post may contain affiliate links.

 I decided to have a go at it, but with my own tweaks that I thought it needed, while keeping the main ingredients in common with the original: chicken, cream, sun dried tomatoes and parmesan (although I have swapped cream for cream cheese for the slow cooker version so there’s no curdling.)

 While I love the chicken recipe on its own, the flavours are so adaptable, which is why making this a super family friendly meal is so achievable.
+You could also try my sister recipe to this… Divorce Me Chicken!

 Can you recommend a good slow cooker?